ucl98/gpt4_langchain_pdf-detailed-walktrough/README.md

 Run "npm run ingest" in a terminal.
 This will ingest your pdf into the pinecone database.
 Remove the pdf document from the "docs" folder, otherwise it will be ingested a second time if you run "npm run ingest" again.

 The terminal must be in the project folder at the top level.
-I have installed "gpt4-pdf-chatbot-langchain" in "Documents"
+I have installed "gpt4-pdf-chatbot-langchain" in "Documents".
 ![image](https://user-images.githubusercontent.com/132441647/236017033-400a4c81-53fb-4bf5-b41a-a3ddbcf4de3d.png)

 ###### Start appliation